CloudHubCZ/vsso/README.md

 - Automated: periodically refreshes values and updates Secrets, emitting metadata for observability.

 ## How it works
-1. You create a namespaced Secret with:
+1. You declare either a native Secret **or** the custom `VaultSecret` resource that points to a Vault path.
-  - Annotations indicating where to read from in Vault.
-  - StringData values containing placeholders, e.g. "".

 2. The operator:
   - Authenticates to Vault using a service account token (TokenRequest) and the configured auth mount.
   - Reads the configured path in Vault (KV v1 or v2).